dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/data-profiling-checks.md

 ## What's next
-- Learn how to monitor data quality using the [monitoring checks](data-observability-monitoring-checks.md).
+- Learn how to monitor data quality using [monitoring checks](data-observability-monitoring-checks.md).
-- Learn how to analyze data quality of partitioned data using the [partition checks](partition-checks.md).
+- Learn how to analyze data quality of partitioned data using [partition checks](partition-checks.md).
 - Read the [configuring table-level profiling checks](../configuring-data-quality-checks-and-rules.md#table-level-profiling-checks) and
   [configuring column-level profiling checks](../configuring-data-quality-checks-and-rules.md#column-profiling-checks) to learn the details of configuring profiling checks in YAML files.